 - Derivative looks

-Six generations in, the BMW 7 Series is still showcasing the talents and technologies of the firm and its engineers, with 13 industry firsts debuting on the model ready to filter down into the rest of the BMW range.
+Six generations in and the BMW 7 Series still showcases the talents and technologies of the firm and its engineers, with 13 industry firsts debuting on this model set to filter down into the rest of the BMW range.

-For much of its 28-year history, the 7 Series has sat in the shadow of the Mercedes S-Class (and to a lesser extend the Jaguar XJ and Audi A8), but the firm believes this latest model will see that balance redressed.
-As its flagship model it’s an important car, and the outcome of this BMW 7 Series review is crucial.
+For much of its four decade-long history, the 7 Series has been in the shadow of the Mercedes-Benz S-Class – and to a lesser extent the Jaguar XJ and Audi A8 – but the firm believes this latest model will see that balance redressed.

-Included in the 13 industry-first technologies showcased on the new BMW 7 Series is the firm’s Gesture Control – a £160 option – which reduces the reliance on physical buttons to control various functions within the cabin.
+Included in the baker’s dozen of industry firsts introduced on this-generation BMW 7 Series is the firm’s Gesture Control, which reduces the reliance on physical buttons to control various functions within the cabin.

 Sensors near the rear-view mirror detect hand movements from the driver, with a simple rotation of the wrist enough to change the stereo’s volume or a dismissive swipe of the hand able to reject an incoming phonecall.
-It’ll take a little while to get used to, but once you do it’s strangely satisfying.
+It takes a little while to get used to, but once you do it’s strangely satisfying.

-Parking this gargantuan car can even be done while you’re stood outside, thanks to the Display key (with built in 2.4-inch screen); stand within four metres and operate the controls, and the 7 Series will drive forward or reverse slowly into your selected space.
-If you want to stay in the car, then the Surround View suite of cameras can project your 7 Series into the surroundings so you can see exactly where you are manoeuvring.
+Parking this gargantuan car can even be done while you’re stood outside, thanks to the Display key with its own 2.4-inch screen; stand within four metres and operate the controls, and the 7 Series will drive forward or reverse slowly into your selected space.

 Petrol, diesel and plug-in hybrid engines